jackrichter/eazybank/README.md

-Back to H2 database in order to save resources and space in loocal machine.
+Back to the H2 database in order to save resources and space on the local machine.